Catholic Church sexual abuse cases by country: Tanzania

-The audited financial statements for the year ending 5 April 2015 report under the heading "Legal and safeguarding related costs" that "Last year’s report referred to legal claims which had been brought against the Charity concerning the welfare of children between approximately 1940 and 1985.
-A settlement has now been reached in relation to these claims."
-The Charity was liable also for the claimants' legal fees.
-The matter has had a significant impact on the Charity's finances with payment of their legal and settlement costs amounting to a total GBP 1,746,523 for the year.
+The audited financial statements for the year ending 5 April 2015 report titled Legal and safeguarding related costs stated that the charity was liable also for the claimants' legal fees.
+The matter has had a significant impact on the charity's finances with payment of their legal and settlement costs amounting to a total GBP 1,746,523.00 for the year.